 It was ten thirty when we left and I reckoned it would take us at most forty minutes to get to the remote farmhouse, though I didn't mind if it would take us longer.
 The snow had continued falling, but lightly, and I no longer had any desire to allow this woman plenty time to convince her brother to give the money to her if he died before she did, and thus had no need to drive recklessly so that we wouldn't be late.
 My four-wheel drive had so far negotiated the roads well, but though the roads were unlikely to get much worse, the mission had become less worthy: I wanted to play it safe because I believed this woman was unlikely to play fair.
 As Muriel excused herself for a minute to go to the bathroom, I looked at my mother as if to say where did she find her, and my mother whispered back, she was having a difficult time, I shouldn't judge her too harshly.
 A difficult time under the knife, I suggested, and my mother's face looked blankly back as I wasn't sure if she failed to understand the expression, or hadn't at all noticed what I thought was unequivocal: that Muriel wanted her brother's money for further surgical procedures.

 As I found the narrow roads leading to the brother's farmhouse more precarious than the one leading to my mother's, I wondered what vehicle the lawyer and the cousin's friend would be driving to arrive at this remotest of locales, and found out when we got there.
 Sitting outside the derelict farmhouse was a jeep a little like my own, but newer, probably even more effective at grinding its way through snow.
 Not only had they got there first, but after a few minutes in the company of the friend and the lawyer, I believed without much doubt that the money should go to this relative stranger rather than to Muriel.
 I could see that the friend who would have been probably in his early sixties and thus around ten years younger than the brother, was more attentive to the brothers needs and his failing health, both mental and physical, than Muriel, who no sooner had we walked through the door was addressing Adrian a bit too bluntly.
 Instead of showing any sign of initial affection she instead asked him what the hell these people were doing there, adding that he looked like he had just got out of bed.
 Shouldn't he smarten himself up, she told him, as he dutifully left the kitchen and went upstairs.
 The friend, whose name was Richard, looked on, dismayed, perhaps even hurt, and it occurred to me they had been lovers; that they had known each for some years, and long before as sexual partners.
 It was a perceptual flash with no more for evidence than the look on Richard's face, and yet I also felt I would have been able at some moment to ask Richard about that look and get an honest answer.
 When I looked at Muriel's visage I could see without hesitation a woman whose face had been tampered with by a surgeon, and yet would be very surprised if she'd admit to this fact.
-When Adrian came back down the stairs, no longer wearing a jumper full of holes but a shirt and tie that seemed to me to suit the occasion more than it suited the temperature, I couldn't even see in his features a resemblance to Muriel's: she had obliterated the best argument she possessed for indicating that she should have power of attorney.
+When Adrian came back down the stairs, no longer wearing a jumper full of holes but a shirt and tie that seemed to me to suit the occasion more than it suited the temperature, I couldn't even see in his features a resemblance to Muriel's: she had obliterated the best argument she possessed for indicating that she should.
 Look at me, she might have said, are we not obviously of the same blood, the same bones?
 And nobody would look back and say yes.
 Instead, they would see Richard's face and witness a mobility of gesture and a look of concern that suggested he cared about his friend in ways that Muriel might never understand.

-Over the next hour, the lawyer explained that there was nothing Muriel could do, that Adrian wished to sign over to Richard power of attorney and that he had been adamant about this for some time.
+Over the next hour, the lawyer explained that there was nothing Muriel could do, that Adrian wished to sign over to Richard power of attorney and also include him in the will, and that he had been adamant about this for some time.
 It was a gesture of fairness on Richard's part that they hadn't yet gone ahead and signed it.
 While the lawyer talked, Adrian fidgeted with his tie and with his collar as Muriel insisted he sit still and realise what he was giving away.
 On several occasions, Muriel said he was making a mistake, and did he realise exactly what he was doing?
 Adrian nodded without looking in Muriel's direction.
 I wasn't sure if he did understand quite what was going on.
 At one moment he started dribbling at the mouth, his motor facilities now too impaired in this area to control it.
 Richard got up and returned from the other side of this large kitchen with a few tissues that he initially handed to Adrian but, seeing that Adrian was oblivious to what had happened, wiped away the saliva himself.
 Muriel looked on with what I would have liked to call disgust but was probably closer to dismay herself, and I think I saw in that look a realisation that she would not wish to be in Richard's place, taking responsibility for Adrian might have required attending to a steady erosion of his faculties.
 Could she have provided that care?
 I think she recognised she couldn't.

 As we left with the documents signed, Muriel acquiescing, and the snow n longer falling, I started to wonder what my mother saw in this woman she had several times referred to as her friend, and a friend enough to ask me to drive along treacherous roads to try and help her wrestle an inheritance from someone who seemed to be much more deserving of it.
 Yet on the way back in the car, with Muriel in the back seat as we all conversed together, I sensed a woman who, though she was probably intolerant and not always capable of being honest about her motives, could at the same time regale people with stories that I had to admit were interesting.
 Returning to my mother's and over lunch, Muriel told us various anecdotes, some of which were familiar to my mother, others that were new as I could see that this initially irritating old woman had both lived and knew how to narrate that living.